International Year-End Planning Considerations for Taxpayers

 • Taxation on foreign subsidiary income while Subpart F remains in effect.

-• Foreign-Derived Intangible Income (FDII): beneficial tax rate of intangible income, available only to corporations.
+• Foreign-Derived Intangible Income (FDII): Beneficial tax rate of intangible income, available only to corporations.

-• Foreign Tax Credits (FTCs): you can claim a credit only for foreign taxes that are imposed on you by a foreign country – generally only income, war profits and excess profits taxes qualify for the credit.
+• Foreign Tax Credits (FTCs): You can claim a credit only for foreign taxes that are imposed on you by a foreign country – generally only income, war profits and excess profits taxes qualify for the credit.

-• Corporate Transparency Act (CTA): enacted in 2021 and takes effect in 2024.
-This requires beneficial owner reporting to FinCen to
+• Corporate Transparency Act (CTA): Enacted in 2021 and takes effect in 2024.
+This requires beneficial owner reporting to FinCen to enhance transparency in entity structures and ownership to combat money laundering, tax fraud, and other illicit activities.

 Did You Sell Goods or Services Abroad?